Educational Psychology

 • Redwood

-£1000 full cognitive assessment, literacy & numeracy assessments, + social-emotional & mental health assessment, + Autism / ADHD & sensory ‘screening’, (possible observation of the child in the setting), including a detailed report with psychologically informed recommendations.
+£1200 a full report with psychologically informed recommendations aimed towards an EHCP.
+Includes cognitive or play-based assessment, + social-emotional & mental health assessment, + Autism / ADHD & sensory ‘screening’, (possible observation of the child in the setting).
+Also includes a free initial consultation with the referrer.

 The Redwood tree symbolises community and interconnectedness, representing the collaborative efforts of educational psychologists with students, families and schools.